-In his poster he concentrates on reporting the member companies of the Swedish Trade Federation on safety and security issues.
+Federation on safety and security issues.
 More specifically, he is going to present the programme "protection against robbery" and the e-learning "safety in shops".

-Poster 3 - Perceived safety in shopping centres: A Swedish case study, Vania Ceccato & Sanda Tcacencu, Department of Urban Planning and Environment, School of Architecture and the Built Environment (ABE), KTH, Sweden.
+Perceived safety in shopping centres: A Swedish case study, Vania Ceccato & Sanda Tcacencu, Department of Urban Planning and Environment, School of Architecture and the Built Environment (ABE), Royal Institute of Technology (KTH), Sweden

-The objective of this poster is to report preliminary results of a research project that assess safety levels and geography as perceived by shopping visitors in a shopping centre located in a high crime area in the capital of Sweden, Stockholm, The study is based on three data sources: declared perceived safety from a survey using Goggle forms, crime and public disorder records from a security company and official police statistics.
+The objective of this poster is to report preliminary results of a research project that assess safety levels and geography as perceived by shopping visitors in a shopping centre located in a high crime area in the capital of Sweden, Stockholm.
+The study is based on three data sources: declared perceived safety from a survey using Goggle forms, crime and public disorder records from a security company and official police statistics.
 Geographic Information Systems (GIS) and statistical analysis underlie the methodology of this study.
 Maps of crime and disorder within the shopping centre are compared with maps of the perceived hot spots of fear.
 The analysis focuses on the importance of the shopping's environmental design and features in impacting on visitors safety.
 Taking shopping visitors' safety concerns into account, improvements to safety conditions of this shopping mall are suggested.